CollabBoard-Team-Full-Stack-Development/CollabBoard-Full-Stack-Development-Commits-/README.md

 # Production Build

-The frontend production build can be checked using:
+The frontend production build can be tested using:

 ```bash
 npm run build
 ```

-A successful build confirms that the frontend can be compiled without major build errors.
+A successful build confirms that the React application can be compiled successfully.

 ---

 # GitHub Team Workflow

-The Week 2 project continues to use a branch-based Git workflow.
+The project continues to use the team's branch-based Git workflow.

 ```text
 main